 We can express how we feel in different ways.
 Start off by thinking about how you are feeling today.
 Can you use words to give your feeling a name?
 What about as an action or sound?
-How about a colour?
+How about a color?

-On each colour of the rainbow, write down at least one feeling you associate with it.
-For some colours, you might have more than one feeling.
+On each color of the rainbow, write down at least one feeling you associate with it.
+For some colors, you might have more than one feeling.

-Discuss your 'Feelings Rainbows' together and any patterns in the colours you have chosen.
-Think about which colours were the trickiest and why?
+Discuss your 'Feelings Rainbows' together and any patterns in the colors you have chosen.
+Think about which colors were the trickiest and why?